 It’s important to perform periodic inspections of the area beneath your kitchen sink to look for pipe drips and moisture accumulation.
 If you ever notice small puddles of water or moisture beads on the drain pipes, contact a plumber or a drain cleaning specialist to find out what’s causing the problem.

-A pro can take a look at both the interior and exterior of the pipes to determine if deterioration is prompting the drain to leak.
+A pro can look at the pipes' interior and exterior to determine if the deterioration is prompting the drain to leak.
 A camera drain inspection can also alert you to damage inside the drain that will progress over time, so you can replace the affected components before the leak grows more serious.

 3. The Sink Fills With Water When the Dishwasher Runs

 If you notice water backing up through your kitchen sink drain when you run your dishwasher, the problem is likely due to one of the following issues: